MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/01-get-started-with-tsql.md

     FROM SalesLT.Product;
     ```

-12. Run the query, and note that the **+** operator in the calculated **ProductDetails** column is used to *concatenate* the **Color** and **Size** field values (with a literal comma between them).
-The behavior of this operator is determined by the data types of the fields - had they been numeric fields, the **+** operator would have *added* them.
+12. Run the query, and note that the **+** operator in the calculated **ProductDetails** column is used to *concatenate* the **Color** and **Size** column values (with a literal comma between them).
+The behavior of this operator is determined by the data types of the columns - had they been numeric values, the **+** operator would have *added* them.
 Note also that some results are *NULL* - we'll explore NULL values later in this lab.

 ## Work with data types

-As you just saw, fields in a table are defined as specific data types, which affects the operations you can perform on them.
+As you just saw, columns in a table are defined as specific data types, which affects the operations you can perform on them.

 1. Replace the existing query with the following code, and run it: